What is a Floor Trader (FT)?

 Usually, a floor trader trades in derivatives or securities on the trading floor and seeks to make profits from price swings over the short term.
 A floor trader can be referred to as a listed competitive trader or a liquidity provider.

 A floor trader is himself/herself an investor and makes independent decisions related to investments on his/her portfolio.
-Traditionally, a floor trade used to utilize the open outcry approach to match the buy and sell orders.
+Historically, a floor trader used to utilize the open outcry approach to match the buy and sell orders.

 However, the open outcry system is gradually being replaced by the electronic trading system, which does not require interaction between people who seek to buy and sell stocks.
 The trader plays a significant role in reducing the spread between the bid and ask price and providing liquidity in the exchange market.